ufal/UMR/doc/eventive-concepts.md

 > **Preliminary conclusion for Czech annotations:**
 > Due to an unclear boundary, we will consider all cases annotated with _have-quant-91_ or _have-degree-91_ as predicates (unless it is a clear case of a non-eventive concept), i.e. using their rolesets and including :aspect/:modstr/:temporal dependency.

-### 1.E "Discourse relation rolesets/reifications"
+### 1.D "Discourse relation rolesets" ... as non-events
-However, abstract predicates that the UMR spreadsheet lists under “discourse relation rolesets/reifications” (10 types (Jan 2024), see the [list](https://docs.google.com/spreadsheets/d/1PVxgXW3ED3OWLieie9scr6iq_xuQ5RAA8YJKwbLwJ2E/edit#gid=1927108453)) will not be treated as events.
+However, abstract predicates that the UMR spreadsheet lists under “discourse relation rolesets” (10 types (Jan 2024), see the [list](https://docs.google.com/spreadsheets/d/1PVxgXW3ED3OWLieie9scr6iq_xuQ5RAA8YJKwbLwJ2E/edit#gid=1927108453)) will not be treated as events.
 discourse.

 **Feedback from Julia:**